 Application Instructions & Information

 You may complete the online application on this page.
+Online payment is also available.
 If you prefer to mail your application you may download the form here and mail the completed form along with your payment to:

 Montgomery County Paralegal Association

 Blue Bell, PA 19422

 *Please make checks payable to: “Montgomery County Paralegal Association” Please note that submitting your form online will still require mailing your payment to the address above unless you have chosen online payment.

 “A paralegal is a person qualified through education, training and/ or work experience to perform substantive legal work that requires knowledge of legal concepts and is customarily performed by an attorney.
 This person may be retained or employed by a lawyer, law office, governmental agency, or other entity, or is authorized by administrative, statutory or court authority to perform this work.
 The work performed by this person shall be under the ultimate supervision of an attorney.”

 Voting Member: Any person currently employed as a paralegal, legal assistant or any equivalent position and/or who performs paralegal duties as the primary work activity shall be eligible for membership as a “Voting Member”.

 Associate Member: Any person who has recently graduated from a formal course of study, upon the completion of which such person is qualified to be employed as a paralegal; Any person whose primary responsibilities and job classification are not paralegal but does perform paralegal duties on a limited basis (full time paralegals do not qualify as Associate Members and must apply as Voting Members); Any person previously employed as a paralegal or equivalent position, subject to approval of the Board and Membership Committee.

 Student Member: Any person who is enrolled in a formal course of study, upon completion of which such person would be qualified to be employed as a paralegal, shall be eligible for membership as a “student member”.